 This annex relates to annual submission of information for groups.

-This template shall report all IGTs between entities in scope of group supervision, irrespective of the choice of calculation method or whether sectoral solvency rules have been used for the purposes of the group solvency calculation.
+This template shall report all IGTs between entities in scope of group supervision according to article 213 (2) (a) to (c) of Directive 2009/138/EC, irrespective of the choice of calculation method or whether sectoral solvency rules have been used for the purposes of the group solvency calculation.

-Groups are expected to complete this template for all significant, very significant and transactions required to be reported in all circumstances for IGTs between:
+Groups are expected to complete this template for all significant, very significant and transactions required to be reported in all circumstances for IGTs between the individual undertaking and the mixed-activity insurance holding company and its related undertakings.

-related undertakings included in the group solvency calculation through method 1.

-related undertakings included in the group solvency calculation through method 2.

-related credit institutions, investment firms and financial institutions.

-Related third country undertakings.

 This template shall include IGTs that were: